 The trail is accessible from either end at Frankland Road or Cross Street, both ends of which have large signs.
 The one on Cross Street is a few feet south of Brook Hollow Lane, and the one at Frankland Road is ¼ mile east of Cross Street.
 It is best to park at the pullout across the street at the Wiley Woods sign, a couple hundred feet further east on Frankland Road, and walk back along the street to the trailhead.

 The north section of this property straddles the Ashland-Hopkinton town line.
 The eastern loop of the trail takes you through open forest, near the town line, and through fern-covered glades.
-The often-wet gas line easement on the southern end of the trail is spanned by a boardwalk.
+A boardwalk spans a perpetually wet section across the gas line easement.

-After walking this trail you can visit the Judy Wiley Trail at Wiley Woods across the street.
+After walking this trail you can visit the Judy Wiley Trail at Wiley Woods across Frankland Road.

 The main trial from Frankland Road to Cross Street is accessible to horses.

 The property was donated to the Trust by John and Susan deGozzaldi.
 The trail was originally developed by Dan Neubrander as an Eagle Scout public service project and was subsequently refurbished by Matthew Paolucci as another Eagle Scout project.
 Another scout is working toward his Eagle rank by building a new loop trail in the eastern end of this property.

 Click map for larger view • Download Map

 Biking, Easy Walking, Hiking/Walking, Horseback Riding, Vernal Pool, Woods Trail